Toloka/docs/en/guide/concepts/captcha.md

 #### Average/High
 Show a captcha after every 10 assignments.

-#### I found the following terms related to captcha in Help: <q>Percentage of correct responses</q> and <q>Percentage of incorrect responses</q>.
+#### I found the following terms related to captcha in Help: "Percentage of correct responses" and "Percentage of incorrect responses".
 Are they determined from the control sample?

-The percentage of correct responses is based on the total number of captchas processed by the Toloker within the <q>range</q> specified in the **Recent control task responses to use** field.
+The percentage of correct responses is based on the total number of captchas processed by the Toloker within the "range" specified in the **Recent control task responses to use** field.
 If the value is empty, the percentage is calculated using all the captchas that are shown for the tasks in the pool which uses the captcha rule.

 {% include [contact-support](../_includes/contact-support-help.md) %}